Someone in your audience is probably checking her email as we speak. You only have seconds to grab her attention with an engaging email subject line.

 Subject Line Formula: “What a great [something]!

-3. How Google's Panda 4.0 may (or may not) affect you tweet this
+3. How Google’s Update 4.0 may (or may not) affect you

 If something happened, and it may affect your audience, this subject line is a great example of how to engage them.
 You can apply this to pretty much any newsworthy event or situation that may have an impact on your audience.